How to Keep Your Nonprofit Compliant in Pennsylvania

 How much does Pennsylvania charitable registration cost?

-Annual renewal fees in Pennsylvania range from $15 to $250, depending on your organization's annual revenue.
+Annual renewal fees in Pennsylvania range from $0 to $250.
+Fee depends on annual revenue.
 Specifically: $15 for organizations with revenue $0 to $25,000; $100 for organizations with revenue $25,000 to $100,000; $150 for organizations with revenue $100,000 to $500,000.

 When is the Pennsylvania charitable registration renewal deadline?